 Rolling Shutter vs Global Shutter Usage

 Most modern DSLR and mirrorless cameras have sensors with an electronic rolling shutter.
-This is because manufacturers think we’ll put up with the rolling shutter effect as long as we get better resolution and higher frame rates.
+This is because manufacturers think we’ll put up with the rolling shutter effect if we get better resolution and higher frame rates.
 And they’re probably right!

 The only niche where manufacturers use global shutters is with Interline CCD or EMCCD sensor cameras.
 This is because frame rates aren’t as important.
 So the trade-off is different.